Victoria Amelina: Writing

 In June 2023, Amelina was awarded a year-long residency in Paris for displaced Ukrainian writers.
 She planned to use the residency to finish her most recent book, Looking at Women Looking at War, described as "a diary of about a dozen women, including [herself], pursuing justice".
 She was killed before her residency started.
-According to her editors, the book was "nearly 60 percent" when she died.
+According to her editors, the book was "nearly 60 percent" complete when she died.
 It was published by St. Martin's Press in 2025.
 To fill in the gaps, her editors decided to insert Amelina's notes and observations in-between passages.
 Looking at Women Looking at War, her only non-fiction book, was awarded the Orwell Prize for Political Writing in June 2025.

 Wartime work

 After the Russian invasion of Ukraine started, she worked as a war crimes researcher for Truth Hounds, a Ukrainian organization.
 She used her training as a novelist to interview witnesses.

 In September 2022, while doing research in the Izium region, she uncovered the war diary of fellow Ukrainian writer Volodymyr Vakulenko, who had been killed by the occupying forces in March 2022.
 In May 2023, Vakulenko received a posthumous award from the International Publishers Association, which Amelina accepted on his behalf.

 Amelina also hosted internally displaced Ukrainians and helped to deliver humanitarian aid in Lviv.